VIN-y/MissChanger/STLs/README.md

 ## Cabling

 XLR connectors are used for easy connect/disconnect of the toolheads.
 However, they are not hot-plugs.
-The `printer.cfg` need to be edit and the printer need to be restart to add/remove toolheads.
+The `printer.cfg` needs to be edited and the printer needs to be restart to add/remove toolheads.
 The connector pin wiring is:

 - Pin 1: Power +